cmelab/GIXStapose/README.md

 # GIXStapose
-GIXStapose is a new interactive analysis tool for for studying semi-crystalline and soft materials structures.
+GIXStapose is an interactive analysis tool for for studying semi-crystalline and soft materials structures.
 It enables grazing incidence X-ray scattering (GIXS) patterns to be visualized while interactively rotating chemical structures, especially periodic simulation volumes generated from molecular simulations.

 This functionality is useful for interactively identifying  real-space chemical features that correspond to bright diffraction peaks and the rotation matrices that generate them.
 As such, this tool has potential to aid in the [reproducible generation of figures that include both GIXS and structural data](http://dx.doi.org/10.1080/08927022.2017.1296958), and it has pedagogical potential for students learning about crystal structures and diffraction.